MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/OracleDatabase.md

 ## Connect to an Oracle Autonomous Database

+>[!Note]
+>Currently, you can connect to an Oracle Autonomous Database from Excel, Power BI Desktop, Power BI service, and Power Apps.

 To connect to an Oracle Autonomous Database, you need the following accounts and apps:

 * An Oracle.com account ([Get an Oracle.com Account](https://docs.oracle.com/en/cloud/get-started/subscriptions-cloud/csgsg/get-oracle-com-account.html))